pombredanne/cellstore/readme.md

 ```bash
 grunt test:teardown --build-id=mydemo
 ```

+## Configuration
+There are two scenarios for deploying this project on http://28.io.
+Using the 28msec account or your own account.

+### Using the 28msec account
+To deploy a branch on the 28msec account, the following environment variable need to be set: `TRAVIS_SECRET_KEY`.
+The config.json will then automatically be created.

 ### Using your own account
 In the root of the repository, create a `config.json` file in the root of the repository.